 A few days before Halloween in 1988, I was invited to a fall festival in a nearby town.
 I remember getting ready to go and listening to “The Last Beat of my Heart” by Siouxsie and the Banshees, an eerie but beautiful ballad.
 Like fall, it is a song of contradictions: wondrous and sad, warm and chilling; the instruments consist mainly of a timpani rolling in 6/8 time, accented by strings in sets of triplets and a single accordion.
 That percussion seemed like a drum roll of anticipation that evening; it also ominous, like distant thunder approaching.

 It didn’t rain, but it was cool and brisk.
 And as I was at the festival, Siouxsie’s voice was softer and fragile than her usual off-key vamping in this song, and it haunted my brain as I struggled to fit in that evening.
 I don’t know whether it was there to soothe me or torment me.

 Twenty years later, whenever I hear that song, I instantly recall the homesickness I felt at college, a feeling that was gradually being replaced by the feeling of new friends and a new environment.
 It was the death of my childhood, being replaced by the sometimes brutal sting of reality.
 I still feel the chill in the air that seemed to represent the excitement and nervousness I felt.
-(For more on this feeling, visit my post on music and memory.)

 I play this song only during the fall, and I love the emotions that it brings out.
 Over the past two decades I’ve collected other “sad but beautiful” songs that seem to fit the bill.
 I usually play them at night while I’m driving, when it’s at its coolest.